AScustomWorks/AS/README.md

 V 0.5.7 Module size reduced to 4HP

+V 0.6.10 Added a base frequency switch to change from A (original and default) to C (to match the current VCV standard).

 ### TinySine
 VCV tutorial module.
 Mods: graphics, proper sine wave.

 V 0.5.7 Module size reduced to 4HP

+V 0.6.10 Added a base frequency switch to change from A (original and default) to C (to match the current VCV standard).

 ### TriLFO
 Fundamental LFO module.
 Mods:graphics, controls stripped to the basics but you get 3 LFOS on the same space.